Optimal two-phase sampling designs for generalized raking estimators with multiple parameters of interest: Simulation Study

 \subsection{Sampling designs}

 For each of the ten combinations of correlation and measurement error levels, five phase 2 sampling design strategies were implemented assuming a phase 2 budget of $n = 1,000$ validation samples: \begin{itemize} \item \textbf{Strategy 1:} Case-control sampling in a single wave. \item \textbf{Strategy 2:} Simultaneous independent allocation for each parameter in four equally sized waves.
 At each wave, $n_{(t)} = 250$ samples were split evenly among the parameters of interest, with each subset allocated optimally for a single parameter (e.g., in the two-parameter case, 125 samples were optimized independently for each parameter). \item \textbf{Strategy 3:} Sequential independent allocation for each parameter over four equally sized waves.
-At each wave, $n_{(t)} = 250$ samples were allocated optimally for a single parameter, with each parameter receiving an equal number of dedicated waves. \item \textbf{Strategy 4:} Strategy 3, but with the order of parameter-specific optimization reversed. \item \textbf{Strategy 5:} Weighted A-optimality over four equally sized waves. \end{itemize} Further details on each strategy are provided in Supplemental Section \ref{s:SuppStrats}.
+At each wave, $n_{(t)} = 250$ samples were allocated optimally for a single parameter, with each parameter receiving an equal number of dedicated waves. \item \textbf{Strategy 4:} Strategy 3, but with the order of parameter-specific optimization reversed. \item \textbf{Strategy 5:} Prioritized A-optimality over four equally sized waves. \end{itemize} Further details on each strategy are provided in Supplemental Section \ref{s:SuppStrats}.
+We also consider a supplemental setting where $n = 500$.